-UNESCO Institute of Statistics (UIS) produces data on 'movie-watching', one of the world’s most popular and lucrative cultural industrys.
+UNESCO Institute of Statistics (UIS) produces data on 'movie watching', one of the world’s most popular and lucrative cultural industries.
 It has developed a biennial survey on feature film statistics to monitor global trends in selected areas of this industry (e.g. production, distribution, infrastructure and audience behaviour), which have been transformed in the recent past by Digital technology.
 The UNESCO Feature Films Statistics includes 80 indicators for over 200 countries from 1995 onwards.

 The UNESCO Innovation Statistics dataset includes over 600 indicators for 70+ countries from 2005 onwards.

 The UNESCO Institute of Statistics (UIS) produces a wide range of indicators on the human and financial resources invested in R&D for countries at all stages of development.
 The Research and Experimental Developments Statistics consist of annual data from 1996 onwards for over 160 countires.
 The data were collected through the Institute’s survey on R&D statistics in partnership with regional and international organizations, including the Organisation for Economic Co-operation and Development (OECD) and Eurostat.

 The United Nations Industrial Development Organization (UNIDO) Industrial Demand-Supply Balance Database, 4-digit level of ISIC Revision 3 contains data on domestic output, apparent consumption, imports from the world, developing countries and industrialised countries, and exports to the world, developing countries and industrialised countries.
 It covers overs 90 countries from 1990 onwards.